gengojs/core/README.md

 ```
 In general, you can access any other plugin's options through the same syntax as in the example, but
 make sure to provide the defaults when you create your plugins.
 The core will apply them to the options
-as soon as it loads the plugin into the stack.
+as soon as it loads the plugin.

 ## Contributing